Teaching can be overwhelming.

 6) Don’t stress over bell work.

-It’s super important to start the class off with some form of bell work (aka Bell ringers, Minds-on, Do Now etc.).
+It’s super important to start the class off with some form of bell work (aka Bell ringers, Minds-on, Do Now, Warm-Up etc.).

 Bell work ensures that your class begins with structure and gets students focused.
 It can also be used to practice recent content, do retrieval practice, preview upcoming content, or make connections with other subject areas.